APTx Neuron: A Unified Trainable Neuron Architecture Integrating Activation and Computation: Abstract

 \section{Abstract}

 We propose the APTx Neuron, a novel, unified neural computation unit that integrates non-linear activation and linear transformation into a single trainable expression.
-The APTx Neuron is derived from the APTx activation function, thereby eliminating the need for separate activation layers and making the architecture both computationally efficient and elegant.
+The APTx Neuron is derived from the APTx activation function, thereby eliminating the need for separate activation layers and making the architecture both optimization-efficient and elegant.
 The proposed neuron follows the functional form $y = \sum_{i=1}^{n} ((\alpha_i + \tanh(\beta_i x_i)) \cdot \gamma_i x_i) + \delta$, where all parameters $\alpha_i$, $\beta_i$, $\gamma_i$, and $\delta$ are trainable.
-We validate our APTx Neuron-based architecture on the MNIST dataset, achieving up to 96.69\% test accuracy within 11 epochs using approximately 332K trainable parameters.
-The results highlight the superior expressiveness and computational efficiency of the APTx Neuron compared to traditional neurons, pointing toward a new paradigm in unified neuron design and the architectures built upon it. \keywords{APTx Neuron \and APTx Activation Function \and Activation Function \and Unified Neuron \and Deep Learning \and MNIST}
+We validate our APTx Neuron-based architecture on the MNIST dataset, achieving up to $96.69\%$ test accuracy within 11 epochs using approximately 332K trainable parameters.
+The results highlight the superior expressiveness and training efficiency of the APTx Neuron compared to traditional neurons, pointing toward a new paradigm in unified neuron design and the architectures built upon it.
+Source code is available at \url{https://github.com/mr-ravin/aptx_neuron}. \keywords{APTx Neuron \and APTx Activation Function \and Activation Function \and Unified Neuron \and Deep Learning \and MNIST}